 SPR CUL-2 requires contacting geographically affiliated Native American Tribes.
 Responses can help identify and protect resources so that a substantial adverse change in significance does not occur to unique archaeological resources.
-Tribes were contacted on October 18th, 2022.
-A response was received on November 21st, 2022, from Sherwood Valley Band of Pomo Indians.
+Tribes were contacted on October 12th, 2022, November 7th, 2022, and June 1st, 2023.
+Responses were received on October 27th, 2022, and November 14th, 2022, from Sherwood Valley Band of Pomo Indians, and June 9th, 2023, from Manchester/Point Arena Band of Pomo Indians.